-- 1 Chart assumes operating speeds are similar to posted speeds.
-If they differ, use operating speed rather than posted speed. - 2 If the percentage of heavy vehicles is greater than 10%, consider providing a wider shoulder or a separated pathway.
+- Chart assumes operating speeds are similar to posted speeds.
+If they differ, use operating speed rather than posted speed - If the percentage of heavy vehicles is greater than 10%, consider providing a wider shoulder or a separated pathway.

-Figure 10 - Preferred Bikeway for Highly Confident Bicyclists

-The ODOT MDG states in Section 2.5.2.1 that "along rural roads with higher speeds (45 mph or greater) it is preferable to provide a shared use path separated from the road if the road segment: is well used and important bicycle route, is located in an area that attracts larger volumes of bicycling due to scenic views, serves a key bicycle connection between major destinations, serves a population of bicyclists who fit the Interested but Concerned Bicyclist Profile."
+Figure 10 - Preferred Bikeway for Highly Confident Bicyclists and important bicycle route, is located in an area that attracts larger volumes of bicycling due to scenic views, serves a key bicycle connection between major destinations, serves a population of bicyclists who fit the Interested but Concerned Bicyclist Profile."
 The objective characteristics would apply to Catawba Island's existing bikeway since SR-53 speeds are posted 45 and 50 miles per hour and serves as a connection between major destinations along the island such as businesses, the ferry, parks, etc. The volume of bicyclists is unknown since none were monitored in the traffic count data.
 The MDG goes on to explain that "the Interested but Concerned Bicyclist profile should typically be used to choose a bikeway design, as this group represents 51 to 56 percent of the general population and is the largest of the bicyclist profiles".
 It's beneficial to design a bikeway or pedestrian facility for the Interested but Concerned Bicyclist user because the facility will also serve other bicyclist profiles like the Somewhat Confident and Highly Confident users.
 If a bikeway or pedestrian facility is designed for the Highly Confident user, it will not accommodate a Somewhat Confident user or Interested but Concerned user.
 The user profiles are outlined more in Figure 10.
 The feedback from some residents confirms that there are a number of people who would use the bikeway facility, but they are concerned due to the width of the lane, lack of space from the vehicular travel way, and the speed of the vehicles passing.